Vngi/Ducketwood/README.md

 Habbowood is an updated version of an old Habbo feature.
 This repository includes a reworked database system and an updated `event.php` that supports the leaderboard functionality.
 Here’s what you need to know:

+MOST IMPORTANT!
+PLEASE TEST IT PRIVATELY TO MAKE SURE THE DATABASE CANNOT BE ACCESSED BEFORE RISKING ANY INFORMATION BEING EXPOSED!

 ## Features

 - **Database**: The system uses SQLite.
 Note that the database contains IP addresses to prevent spam voting (limit of 2 votes per person per hour).
 Ensure to add an `.htaccess` file or an alternative method to secure this file from direct access.